sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 ## Task 2: Sign in to CRM from Outlook

+In this task, you will switch between the environments created in Power Apps.

+1. To switch environments, create a new environment named **demo** To do this, follow the instructions provided in Pre-configurations Task 1.

 1. In Outlook, open a customer mail, click on **Apps** and select **Copilot for Sales**.

 1. In the **Copilot for Sales** pane, select **Switch environment** in the Signed in to Dynamic 365 banner at the top.